-where $\eps^{\prime}_j=(\eps_{j,1}+\eps_{j,2})/2$.
+where $\varepsilon^{\prime}_j=(\varepsilon_{j,1}+\varepsilon_{j,2})/2$.

 Taking advantage of the repeated measurements, we can avoid parametric assumptions regarding the distribution of the errors.
 The only assumption we will make is that the distribution of the measurement error is symmetric around zero and does not vanish.
-We then set $\eps^*_j=(Y_{j,1}-Y_{j,2})/2$ and note that under the symmetry assumption it is distributed as $\eps^{\prime}_j$.
-We emphasize the fact that our theoretical results do not require that the sample $\eps^*_j$ must be independent from that of the $Y^{\prime}_j$.
+We then set $\varepsilon^*_j=(Y_{j,1}-Y_{j,2})/2$ and note that under the symmetry assumption it is distributed as $\varepsilon^{\prime}_j$.
+We emphasize the fact that our theoretical results do not require that the sample $\varepsilon^*_j$ must be independent from that of the $Y^{\prime}_j$.

-Histograms of $Y^\prime$ and $\eps^*$ are presented in Figure~\ref{fig:Y}.
-The resulting adaptive and naive quantiles estimates are displayed in Figure~\ref{fig:q_est}.
+Histograms of $Y^\prime$ and $\varepsilon^*$ are presented in Figure~\ref{figY}.
+Although Figure~\ref{figY} may suggest that the error distribution does not entirely satisfy the symmetry assumption, it serves as working hypothesis for our procedure and, indeed, it is supposed in previous works on the same data set as well.
+The resulting adaptive and naive quantiles estimates are displayed in Figure~\ref {figqest}.
 We can see certain differences between the naive and adaptive estimates which might result in important implications for medical research, but here we do not aim at pursuing a more detailed statistical analysis.